GoogleChrome/lighthouse-ci/docs/getting-started.md

 #### GitHub App Method (Recommended)

 To enable GitHub status checks via the official GitHub app, [install and authorize the app](https://github.com/apps/lighthouse-ci) with the owner of the target repo.
 If the repo is within an organization, organization approval might be necessary.
-Copy the token provided on the authorization confirmation page and add it to your build environment as `LHCI_GITHUB_APP_TOKEN`.
+Copy the app token provided on the authorization confirmation page and add it to your build environment as `LHCI_GITHUB_APP_TOKEN`.
 The next time your `lhci upload` command runs it will also set the results as GitHub status checks!

 Be sure to keep this token secret.
 Anyone in possession of this token will be able to set status checks on your repository.

 #### Alternative: Personal Access Token Method

 If you don't want to use the Github App, you can enable this via a personal access token.
 The only difference is that your user account (and its avatar) will post a status check.
-[Create a token](https://github.com/settings/tokens/new) with the `repo:status` scope and add it to your environment as `LHCI_GITHUB_TOKEN`.
+[Create a personal access token](https://github.com/settings/tokens/new) with the `repo:status` scope and add it to your environment as `LHCI_GITHUB_TOKEN`.

 Be sure to keep this token secret.
 Anyone in possession of this token will be able to set status checks on your repository.